maxamillion32/starterTemplate-Rate-Object-API/README.md

 3) **Establish object to be rated**
 - Go to your Stamplay editor and go to the **Data** section.
 Then go to **Objects**
-- Establish what object in the collection your going to rate by getting it's **object Id**.
+- Establish which object in the collection your going to rate by getting it's **object Id**.

 4) **Rate Object**
 ```